anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 ![type-based architecture]({{site.baseurl}}/assets/feature_based_arch.png){:class="img-responsive" width="500"}

-Because the other files & folders (some truncated) are usually part of a basic `react-native init` installation, our focus would be on the *`src`* folder:
+Because the other files & folders (some truncated) are usually part of a default `react-native init` installation, our focus would be on the *`src`* folder:

 ### **fastlane/**